bal-agates/python-gdcm-examples/README.md

 * PlaySound.py.
 Notes 15
 * ReWriteSCAsMR.py.
 Notes 16

-The following all use SetByteStringValue() which is currently not working:
+The following all use SetByteStringValue() which is currently uncallable due to type errors:

 * AddPrivateAttribute.py
 * CreateRAWStorage.py